selimnahimi/Zineth-Fanpatch/README.md

 ## How to compile
 Prerequisites:
-- Visual Studio
-- .NET
+- [Visual Studio 2022 Community](https://visualstudio.microsoft.com/vs/community/) or later (and possibly the .NET toolkit for it)

 Compilation:
 1. Open the VS solution